IkarosKappler/tswebpack/README.md

 ### Exporting a library
-Webpack itself supports to export your code as [libraries](https://github.com/webpack/docs/wiki/library-and-externals#examples) but I prefer to simple add a wrapper around my components and export that one.
+Webpack itself supports to export your code as [libraries](https://github.com/webpack/docs/wiki/library-and-externals#examples) but I prefer to simpley define a wrapper around my components and export that one.

 Example from `./src/ts/mylibrary.ts`:
 ```typescript